APZH/tp/docs/UserGuide.md

 This guide has 4 main sections, and it is highly recommended following the sections of the user guide in order as detailed below.

 - [1.
 Getting Started](#1-getting-started): A simple step-by-step installation guide for SchedUrMods.
-This section provides instructions for new users who wish to set up SchedUrMods on their device.
+  - This section provides instructions for new users who wish to set up SchedUrMods on their device.
 - [2.
-Features](#2-features): A detailed list of all commands and features of SchedUrMods.
+Features](#2-features): A comprehensive list of all features in SchedUrMods.
+  - This section provides detailed information about each command and how to use them.
 - [3.
 FAQ](#3-faq): A list of commonly asked questions for SchedUrMods.
-This section is useful for users who a facing issues using SchedUrMods.
+  - This section is useful for users who are troubleshooting issues when using SchedUrMods.
 - [4.
 Command Summary](#4-command-summary): A summarised table containing all available commands and features of SchedUrMods.
-This section provides a quick refresher for users who are already familiar with the features of SchedUrMods.
+  - This section provides a quick refresher for users who are already familiar with the features of SchedUrMods.

 ---